-Triacylglycerol lipase is used in the brewing process to improve mash separation and the fermentation process, specifically for non-malted cereals.
-In the mashing process the enzyme assists to reduce lipid concentration, which improves the separation of the liquor (the wort) from the mash solids.
-The fermentation step where the wort is fermented with yeast is also improved by the enzyme reducing the lipid (triglycerides) concentration where lipids can encapsulate the active yeast and so impede the fermentation.
+Triacylglycerol lipase is used in the production of liquid worts from cereal mash, where it improves mash separation, especially for non-malted cereals.
+Specifically, during the mashing process, the enzyme helps reduce lipid concentration, which improves the separation of the wort from the mash solids.

+In brewing, the wort undergoes a fermentation process with yeast to produce beer or alternative alcoholic beverages.
+It is during this fermentation process that the enzyme is again of assistance, as it reduces the lipid (triglycerides) concentration.
+Lipids would otherwise encapsulate the active yeast and impede the fermentation.